inspiro-sk/k8s-wordpress/Readme.md

 1. wordpress
 2. mysql

 Create `deployment.yml` which will accomplish this.
-First we will test withoout the persistent volume to check if we are on the right path.

-Since we are using MySQL version 8, we need to create config map in kubernetes to change default authentication mode.
-So create and apply `config-map.yml` to accomplish the task.

-Next step is to create persistent volume so that we can create persisten storage.
-Use `pers_volume.yml` and apply.
-Afterwards you can create persistent volume claim to claim this volume.
-Effectively this can be used to 'reserve' certain portion of PV storage capacity for purpose.
+To create the actual deployment you can run `kubectl apply -f deployment.yml` and wait for the containers to create and start.

+### Service

+This is the final step in the process which will expose WP container outside of the cluster.
+For this we need to create a service using `service.yml` and the `kubectl apply -f service.yml` - this will expose a port that we can access outside of our minikube cluster.

+The final step will be to run `minikube service wordpress-service` and wait the browser to open on assigned url and port.

+You are now ready to start using wordpress installation running in your kubernetes cluster.